openresty/lua-redis-parser/README.markdown

 The `DESTDIR` variable is also supported, to ease RPM packaging.

-This library is included and enabled by default in the [ngx_openresty bundle](http://openresty.org).
+This library is included and enabled by default in the [OpenResty bundle](http://openresty.org).

 [Back to TOC](#table-of-contents)